 Everyone reacts differently to alcohol.
-Your height and weight are just some of the factors that play a part in how alcohol affects you.
+Your height, weight and gender are just some of the factors that play a part in how alcohol affects you.
 Even what you've had to eat that day or how much sleep you've had recently can make a difference to how you feel when you drink.

 What's a unit of alcohol?

-It's all very well talking in units, but what does this really mean when you're on a night out at the pub or over dinner at home?
+It's all very well talking in units, but what does this really mean when you're at the pub or having drinks with dinner at home?

 But isn't tolerance a good thing?
 Doesn't it mean you can drink more without it affecting you?

-“Building tolerance might mean that you don’t notice the effects so much, but the fact remains: the more you drink the greater the risk to your health.
-If you're building up tolerance, that is a warning sign.”
+“Building tolerance might mean that you don’t notice the effects so much,” says Dr Wilks.
+“But the fact remains: the more you drink the greater the risk to your health.
+If you're building up tolerance, that’s a warning sign.”

 Calculate your alcohol intake